nasa/VITALS/CONTRIBUTING.md

 We want your help!
 Even if you're not a coder!
 There are several ways you can contribute to this repository:

 - Report an [Issue](https://github.com/nasa/VITALS/issues) or make a recommendation
-- Update code, documentation, notebooks or other files (even fixing typos)
+- Update code, documentation, notebooks, or other files (even fixing typos)
 - Propose a new notebook

 In the sections below we outline how to approach each of these types of contributions.
 If you're new to GitHub, you can [sign up here](https://github.com/).
 There are a bunch of great resources on the [GitHub Quickstart page](https://docs.github.com/en/get-started/quickstart).
 The [GitHub Cheatsheet](https://training.github.com/downloads/github-git-cheat-sheet/) is also quite helpful, even for experienced users.
 Please reach out to [lpdaac@usgs.gov](lpdaac@usgs.gov) with questions or concerns.